 AT&T and T-Mobile, too, have capitalized on much denser 5G deployments at stadiums and other entertainment venues across the U.S. over the past year.
 But, with occasional exceptions, they’ve chosen to rely on better coverage as the driver of audience engagement as opposed to offering venue-related feature enhancements.
 AT&T, for example, reported that a major upgrade to its 5G presence at the 2023 Super Bowl venue in Phoenix led to an 81% surge in data usage compared to usage at the 2022 Super Bowl in Los Angeles.

-But both carriers make clear they have development initiatives underway that are likely to spawn more in-venue special features over time.
+But both carriers make clear they have development initiatives underway that are likely to spawn more in-venue experiences and special features over time.
 So far, AT&T has limited its in-venue 5G enhancements to features that don’t involve fan engagement with live action at the main event.
 Many of these, like the options available during the days leading up to the 2023 College Football Playoff, involve access to special concerts or other side shows to the main event.
 And some are AR-related, as in the case of the 2023 NBA Allstar game in Salt Lake City, where fans could participate as avatars in an interactive AR game featuring two NBA stars.